Control policy for strategic goods and services

 Restrictions may also apply to the export of ‘torture goods’.
 These can be found in Regulation (EC) 1236/2005, known as the EU Anti-Torture Regulation.
 A general prohibition applies to torture goods appearing in Annex II of this regulation.
 This means that it is not permitted to deal in these goods or in services related to these goods.
 There is only one exception to this rule: goods of historical significance that are intended to be displayed in a museum.

 A licensing requirement is also in effect for goods that can be used not only for torture or capital punishment, but also for ‘normal’ applications, for example in the field of medicine.
 These goods are listed in Annex III and IIIb.
 Controls are also in place with regard to technical assistance and brokering services in relation to these goods.
-You can find more information on the website of the Dutch customs authorities under ‘Folterwerktuigen‘.
+You can find more information on the website of the Dutch customs authorities under ‘Folterwerktuigen‘ (in Dutch).

 Sometimes the international community will impose sanctions, which can entail additional restrictions.
 For more information, please see international sanctions.
 If you have any questions, call the Public Information Service on 1400.